Hamiltonian Complete Number of Some Variants of Caterpillar Graphs: Introduction

-Let $G$ be a graph on with vertex sets $V(G)$ and edge set set $E(G)$.
+Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 A Hamiltonian cycle on a $G$ is a cycle that visits every vertex on $V(G)$ exactly once.
 Therefore, we say that $G$ is Hamiltonian if it contains a spanning cycle.
 Hamiltonian problem is the problem of determining if a graph contains a spanning cycle or not.
-This problem is $NP-$complete, and the complete characterization of Hamiltonian graph has not being obtained.
+This problem is $NP-$complete, 'notoriously hard' \cite{SB}, and the complete characterization of Hamiltonian graph has not been obtained.
 Some even believe that such characterization in non-existent.
 Furthermore, the only available technique of determining if a graph contains a spanning cycle is by exhaustive searching.

-Graphs, such as complete graphs, cycle graphs, tournament on odd number vertices\cite{R1} are all Hamiltonian graphs.
+Graphs such as complete graphs, cycle graphs, tournament on odd number vertices\cite{R1} are all Hamiltonian graphs.
 All Hamiltonian graphs are bi-connected, which means that at least two edges will be removed from the graph in other to dissolve it into at least two components.
-However, not every by bi-connected graph is Hamiltonian.
+However, not every bi-connected graph is Hamiltonian.
 Attempts have been made on characterization of Hamiltonian graphs and the best known results are vertex degree characterization.
 Bondy-Chvatal in \cite{BC1} observed that a graph is Hamiltonian if and only if its closure is Hamiltonian.
 Therefore, any graph whose closure is complete is Hamiltonian.
 (The closure of graph $G$ on $n$ vertices is obtained when every pair of non-adjacent vertices are connected by an edge not in $E(G)$.
-According to Dirac \cite{D1}, a simple graph $G$ on $n-$vertices is Hamiltonian if $d(v) \geq \frac{n}{2}$ for all $v \in V(G) $, and $n \geq 3$, while in \cite{O1} Ore showed that for any simple graph $G$ of order $n \geq 3$, $G$ is Hamiltonian if for all pair of non adjacent vertices, the sum of their degree is a least $n$.
-It was also observed on \cite{H1} that all $4-$connected planner triangulation contains a spanning cycle, while Tutte improved on this in \cite{T1} by showing that every $4-$connected Planner graph is in fact Hamiltonian.
+According to Dirac \cite{D1}, a simple graph $G$ on $n-$vertices is Hamiltonian if $d(v) \geq \frac{n}{2}$ for all $v \in V(G) $, and $n \geq 3$, while in \cite{O1} Ore showed that for any simple graph $G$ of order $n \geq 3$, $G$ is Hamiltonian if for all pair of non adjacent vertices, the sum of their degree is at least $n$.
+It was also observed on \cite{H1} that all $4-$connected planar triangulation contains a spanning cycle, while Tutte improved on this in \cite{T1} by showing that every $4-$connected planar graph is in fact Hamiltonian.